int13h/squert/README.md

 It maps about 10 addresses/second.
 This is not a requirement.
 If you are doing queries in the past and want country info you can just perform the mappings through the web interface as needed.

 10) We need to modify sguils user_info table.
-If you are running sguil version 0.7, do this:

-`cat squert/.scripts/db/v0.7.sql | mysql -uroot -p -U sguildb`

-This will create a user 'squert' with the password 'squert'.
-If you want to use an existing user, take a look in sguild.users and swap the user information with what you see in there.

-If you are running 0.8, do this:

-`cat squert/.scripts/db/v0.8.sql | mysql -uroot -p -U sguildb`
+`cat squert/.scripts/v0.8.sql | mysql -uroot -p -U sguildb`

-This will just add the extra columns.
 Your existing users can now login.

 11) The images directory needs to be writable by the owner of the web process:

 `sudo chmod 777 images`

 That's it.
-Point your browser to http(s)://yourhost/squert/p-login.php
+Point your browser to http(s)://yourhost/squert